How Mobility and Flexibility will Define Future Leading Businesses

 - Keep people you need in the loop (e.g. your employer/clients) on communications such as email exchanges ;

-- all others, up to you and following a “that is not my problem” mindset, whether you do the work in your bathtub , at the beach, at a cafe or from home, as long as rule 2 is stringently met…
+- all others, up to you and following a “that is not my problem” mindset, whether the work is done in a library, at the beach, at a cafe or from home, as long as rule 2 is stringently met…

 Too many companies (including large corporations) have gotten their priorities wrong still strongly stuck with hold fashion concepts such as the belief that staying in an office from 8am to 6pm daily is synonymous with productivity (this is especially apparent in Asia) !
 A number of successful startups are already applying “new age” frameworks but few if any have really applied the concept to its full potential.
 An obvious limitation is that many people still require the comfort of an office or are in desperate need of social interactions; so offering a choice to talented employees between a small smart office setting or a fully flexible work plan is still advised.

 Are you planning to set up a business?
 If so perhaps consider a next generation business model described above, you may be surprised of the outcome.
-However in the end, regardless of new or old business model, success comes down to the trust (it can only be confirmed with time) you put in the people you hire and their ability to deliver; make smart choices…
+However in the end, regardless of new or old business models, success comes down to the trust (it can only be confirmed with time) you put in the people you hire and their ability to deliver; make smart choices..

 More information here